kevinoc554/druidsgrovedice/README.md

 ![Hero Image](docs/screenshots/hero-image.png)

 Druid's Grove Dice is an independent Irish dice maker inspired by nature, myth and magic.
-This site an online storfront and creator blog that aims to provide fans of tabletop role-playing games a place to find and purchase bespoke hand-made dice sets.
+This site an online storefront and creator blog that aims to provide fans of tabletop role-playing games a place to find and purchase bespoke hand-made dice sets.

 View the live site [here](LINK TO FOLLOW).